valdok/grin-rfcs/text/0023-multisig-wallet.md

   - A quorum of $M_A$ actors that co-own the Alice wallet decides to send funds to Bob.
 A list of input coins is selected, fee is decided, the coin number for the exchange coin is choosen.
   - The information is distributed among the actors.
   - They generate appropriate nonces (2 for output UTXO, one for tx kernel)
-  - Round 1: they reveal the images: T1,T2 for the UTXO, kernel Commitment and the noce image.
+  - Round 1: they reveal the images: T1,T2 for the UTXO, and the kernel nonce image.
-  - The semi-build kernel is sent to the Bob, among with the general transaction info
+  - The semi-built kernel is sent to the Bob, among with the general transaction info
 - Bob side
   - A quorum of $M_B$ Bob's actors decides to accept the funds.
 They choose the coin number for the output UTXO
   - Each actor generates the appropriate nonces (2 for output UTXO, and 1 for kernel).
-  - Round 1: they reveal the images: T1,T2 for the UTXO, kernel Commitment and the noce image.
+  - Round 1: they reveal the images: T1,T2 for the UTXO, and the kernel noce image.
   - Round 2: each actor receives the aggregates for the UTXO and the kernel.
-And reveals its partial signatures, and its share to the offset
+And reveals its partial signatures
-  - The aggregated kernel with the signed Bob's UTXO is sent to Alice
+  - The aggregated kernel, offset and Bob's UTXO is sent to Alice
 - Alice side
   - Round 2: each actor receives the aggregates for the UTXO and the kernel.
-And reveals its partial signatures, and its share to the offset
+And reveals its partial signatures
 - The transaction is aggregated, and can be sent to the network

 As can be seen from the above, the roles of Bob and Alice actors are symmetric.
 Both participate in 2 rounds of MPC.